Are you planning a bike ride to Ladakh or Spiti Valley? This guide helps you with how to prepare your bike for the Ladakh ride or Spiti Valley ride.

 - Check all lights – high beam, low beam, indicators (both front and rear).
 Also, ensure tail light and brake lights are working fine.
 Try going on a ride in pitch dark as it will help you ascertain the light status.
 If you do find the light to be lesser, get the bulb changed and keep a bulb along with you in your kit.
 Also, remember to always ride in the low beam, so you don’t blind rider’s coming from the opposite direction

 - Check your horn and ensure the horn mounts are in good condition.
-Also, remember not to use the loud horn as you are going to disturb the environment.
+Also, remember not to use the loud horn as you are going to disturb the environment up there in the Himalayas.

 - Ensure both rearview mirrors are mounted and are in working condition.
 If they are not, just get this part fixed and ready to go!
 I can promise you that you will miss having these installed especially on the highway and the More Plains.